 Come and let your talent shine at center stage!

-2017 SUMMER SHOW PREVIEW – At our annual Pre-Audition Tea on February 12 at 2:00 pm, attendees learned from the directors of our summer shows and heard songs from the productions.
-Refreshments were served.
+2018 SUMMER SHOW PREVIEW – The annual Pre-Audition Tea was held on February 11 at 2:00 pm.
+Guests learned from the directors of our summer shows about what they were looking for in auditions, heard songs from the productions, and enjoyed refreshments.

 GENERAL AUDITION GUIDELINES

 - Read these brief Audition Guidelines for theatrical productions.

 - Download and fill out an Audition Sheet to bring with you.
 (With the right Adobe program, this is a fillable PDF.
 You can also fill out a copy by hand when you get to auditions.)